Son of India (2022 film): Production and release

 The film began its production in October 2020 in Hyderabad.
 Initially the makers wanted to finalize the deal with an OTT platform but it didn't materialize.
 The film was then released on 18 February 2022 with a pre-release event held at Hyderabad.
 The film's digital distribution rights were brought by Amazon Prime Video, and it premiered on May 17, 2022.

 Critical reception

 The film received negative reviews from critics.
 A reviewer from Eenadu reviewed the film and called it Mohan Babu's "one man show".
-123Telugu rated the movie with 2.25/5.
 Surya Prakash from Asianet News gave 2/5 rating and wrote Mohan Babu did an experiment at this age with the movie.
 Thadhagath Pathi of The Times of India gave the film a rating of 1.5 out of 5 and wrote "Son of India has a short run-time but the film feels stretched despite that.
 It’s not a theatrical experience everyone is longing for".

-Pinkvilla gave the film 1.5 out of 5 an wrote "'Son Of India' has been made to feel like an ode to Mohan Babu's illustrious career.
-Most of the actors, for almost three-fourths of the film, are either unseen from the front, or their faces are relentlessly blurred on the pretext of letting the lead man do mono-action".
 Sangeetha Devi Dundoo of The Hindu stated "An amateurish narration of an outdated story makes ‘Son of India’ an excruciating watch".